enmotech/enmotech-docker-opengauss/README.md

 # What is openGauss
 // TODO@kamusis
-> copy contents from openGauss official site
+> copy contents from openGauss official site, should be completed after 2020/6/30

 [https://opengauss.com/](https://opengauss.com/)